How to pay your bill

-This procedure applies to any complaint concerning the application of a rate or condition for the supply of electricity within the meaning of sections 86 to 101 of An Act respecting the Régie de l’énergie (1996, S.Q., ch.61);
+This procedure applies to any complaint concerning the application of a rate or condition for the supply of electricity with regard to 86 to 101 of An Act respecting the Régie de l’énergie (1996, S.Q., ch.61).

-CUSTOMERS’ COMPLAINTS (second level of claim) PROCEEDING BEFORE THE DIRECTOR OF HYDRO WESTMOUNT
+Second level of claim – DIRECTOR OF HYDRO WESTMOUNT

-The customer may address himself to the Director of Hydro Westmount if he or she considers that the answer received from the customer service is unsatisfactory.
-The complaint shall be formulated in writing and shall include a detailed description of the situation which is the object of the complaint, an indication of the results sought and the name, address, telephone number and the account number shown on your bill;
+You may address your complaint to the Director of Hydro Westmount if you consider that the answer received from our customer service is unsatisfactory.
+The complaint should be formulated in writing and include a detailed description of the situation which is the object of the complaint, an indication of the desired outcome and the name, address, telephone number and the account number shown on your bill.

 DECISION BY THE DIRECTOR OF HYDRO WESTMOUNT

-The Director of Hydro Westmount shall communicate his or her written decision to the complainant within sixty days of receiving the complaint.
+The Director of Hydro Westmount shall communicate his or her written decision to the complainant within 60 days of receiving the complaint.

-If a notice of interruption has been transmitted or if service has been interrupted, the customer may formulate a written or verbal complaint to the Director of Hydro Westmount who shall communicate the reasons of his or her decision, in writing within forty-eight hours of receiving the complaint;
+If a notice of interruption has been transmitted or if service has been interrupted, you may formulate a written or verbal complaint to the Director of Hydro Westmount who shall communicate the reasons of his decision, in writing within 48 hours of receiving the complaint.

-The customer may ask the Régie de l’énergie to study his or her complaint if he or she considers that the decision he or she has received from the Director of Hydro Westmount is unsatisfactory.
-The request shall be formulated in writing and shall indicate the reasons for such a request.
-The request shall be sent to the Secretariat of the Régie within thirty days of the date of transmission of the decision of the Director of Hydro Westmount to the customer.
-The request shall be subject to the procedure prescribed in sections 94 to 101 of An Act respecting the Régie de l’énergie.
+You can ask the Régie de l’énergie to study your complaint if you consider that the decision received from the Director of Hydro Westmount is unsatisfactory.
+The request must be formulated in writing and shall indicate the reasons for such a request.
+The request must be sent to the Secretariat of the Régie within 30 days of the date of transmission of the decision of the Director of Hydro Westmount to the customer.

 City of Westmount